garrywashere/garrynet-2.0/content/_index.md

 -   Scroll down for my **blog**
 -   Visit the [about](/about) page to learn more about me and this site
+-   Head over to my [gallery](https://gallery.garrynet.co.uk) to see my photography work
+-   Browse the [projects](/projects) page to see what I’ve been working on
 -   Check out my [resume](/resume) if you’re interested in my academic and professional background
--   Browse the [projects](/projects) page to see what I’ve been working on

 For any enquiries, please head over to the [contact](/contact) page.